FOR USE BY CAMPUS SECURITY AUTHORITIES TO REPORT CRIME STATISTICS OF LISTED OFFENSES

 “Reasonably contiguous” refers to a building or property Mason owns or controls that’s in a location that Mason considers to be, and treat as, an integral part of its main or core campus; and is covered by the same security policies as its main campus.
 Examples include: the Tallwood Annex (4212 Roberts Road Fairfax, VA), the student Townhouses (4260 Chain Bridge Road Fairfax, VA), and the Institute for Conflict Analysis and Resolution (4260 Chain Bridge Road Fairfax, VA).

-Note about Study Abroad trips: If there is an agreement, even a written agreement, to send students to an overseas location for a study abroad program, but that written agreement is for the program rather than for use of the physical space, Mason does not have control of the location and does not have to disclose statistics for crimes that occur there.
+If there is a written agreement to send students to an overseas location for a study abroad program, but that written agreement is for the program rather than for use of the physical space, Mason does not have control of the location and does not have to disclose statistics for crimes that occur there.
 However, these trips may have Clery reportable Noncampus buildings or property if Mason has entered written agreements to rent or lease physical space for students in a hotel or student housing facility for a period of three (3) or more days.
 Clery crimes are reportable if they occur in physical spaces that Mason controls (e.g., hotel rooms, apartments, etc.) or areas used to access those physical spaces for the period of time specified in the agreement.

 If you have any questions about crime definitions or Clery geography categories, please contact the Clery Compliance Coordinator at (703) 993-5497 or email@example.com.